 How Does the F Number Determine Your Magnification?

 The telescope’s magnification is equal to the telescope’s focal length divided by the eyepiece’s focal length.
 For example, a telescope with a 1,200mm focal length that is used with a 20mm eyepiece, the magnification will be 1200/20, or 60x.

 Unlike aperture, a higher magnification is not always better.
 There is a theoretical limit for the useful magnification of a given telescope, which is two times the aperture in millimeters.
 For a 120mm aperture, the theoretical limit is 240x.
-Beyond this limit, you will get a closer view of what you are looking at, but the image will be fuzzy and dimmer.
+Beyond this limit, you will get a closer view, but the image will be fuzzy and dim.

 Is There a Focal ratio Better for Deep Space Viewing?